 All Interests: Interventional Endoscopy, Pancreas Problems, Inflammatory Bowel Disease, Biliary Disorders

-Dr. Dennis Feldman's medical specialty is adult gastroenterology.
-He has received a 3.5 out of 5 star rating by his patients.
-Clinical interests for Dr. Feldman include inflammatory bowel disease, liver disease, and colorectal cancer screening.
-He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-Dr. Feldman is a graduate of George Washington University School of Medicine and Health Sciences.
+Dr. Dennis Feldman is a gastroenterologist in Tampa, FL and Land O Lakes, FL.
+Patients gave him an average rating of 3.5 stars out of 5.
+Dr. Feldman has a special interest in inflammatory bowel disease, liver disease, and colorectal cancer screening.
 He is professionally affiliated with Florida Medical Clinic.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Feldman honors.
+He graduated from George Washington University School of Medicine and Health Sciences.

 Relevant Interests: , inflammatory bowel disease, acid reflux (GERD)